How To Live in Spain On A Budget

 I’d love to write about travel, but as that’s a bit of a distant memory right now, I’ll hold off until it’s more clear what prices will look like in the future.
 I feel fortunate to have been able to fly on Ryanair and Vueling to a multitude of places the last few years: Paris, Italy, Canary Islands, Germany, Austria, and Switzerland.
 Thanks to public transportation and BlaBlaCar I’ve been able to visit various parts of Andalucía as well as Aragón, Asturias and Cantabria.
 I’ve got a much more realistic picture of 1) how much travel actually costs, and 2) how calm and slow a traveler I am, and that has led me to be much more thoughtful about the places I visit.

 These are the basics, and everyone’s situation is different!
-But I’ve been able to make ends meet on a 700 euro a month auxiliar stipend (that I supplemented with extra tutoring income) and on a full-time salary.
+But I’ve been able to make ends meet on a 700 euro a month auxiliar stipend, supplemented with that extra tutoring income, and on a full-time salary.
 I’m also a pretty frugal person so even if I get a little carried away with the end-of-season sales, I always reset my expectations and spend less in the following months.

 Here’s an actual sample monthly budget for Spain that I made in 2014: